Hello. This is the new website for the Gloucestershire Orchard Trust (GOT). We hope you like it and find it useful.

 For the past 20 years the Trust has played a leading role in slowing down and reversing the decline of Gloucestershire’s orchards.
 Its membership and volunteer management committee is passionate about raising the awareness of Gloucestershire’s fruit-growing heritage and landscape, and about conserving the genetic characteristics of the 100+ apple varieties that are unique to Gloucestershire, as well as the 123+ varieties of perry pear that come from the county.
 A measure of the Trust’s success and commitment was the acquisition in 2015 of a beautiful orchard in Longney, alongside the River Severn.

 Like so many charitable organisations, the Gloucestershire Orchard Trust depends on having a flourishing and active membership.
 For more information on the benefits as well as the (very modest) costs of membership please visit the Membership page.

 The links below gives some further background to GOT and its origins.

-Creation of these websites is being supported by the Three Counties Traditional Orchards Project, which is a Heritage Lottery funded project.
+Creation of GOT’s new websites is being supported by the Three Counties Traditional Orchards Project, which is a Heritage Lottery funded project.